ADD-Faun/rpsTest/README.md

 - The photos used for the choices were taken by me.
 - The image used for mystery in game-area were taken from open source site [pexel] (https://www.pexels.com/photo/question-mark-on-chalk-board-356079/)
+- The image used for the lizard hand was purchased from [istock] (https://www.istockphoto.com/photo/monsters-hand-breaks-through-the-paper-gm1131998391-299916606)
+- The image used for the spock hand symbol was purchased from [istock]  (https://www.istockphoto.com/vector/vulcan-salute-gesture-isolated-vector-illustration-gm1222744412-358904400)